BigglesZX/django-dragndrop-related/README.md

 This library has been tested on Django 3.2 and 4.0 on Python 3.8, though I expect it to be fairly compatible with other versions.
 For now, the package is marked as requiring Python 3.6 or higher.

 **Please note that this library is an early beta release, mostly published so that I can share code between my own projects.
 It works well for my specific use-case but your mileage may vary.
-If you have issues with the library please open a ticket, but be aware it's not being developed intensively at this stage.**
+If you have issues with the library please open a ticket and I'll review it, but be aware it's not being developed intensively at this stage.**

 ## Installation